-There are several ways to display your Contacts entries: by name, by speed dial number, and by voice dial tags.
+There are several ways to display your Contacts entries: by name, by speed dial number, by Sprint PCS Ready Link List, and by voice dial tags.
 Follow the steps outlined in the sections below to display entries from the Contacts list menu.